lrswss/esp32-irrigation-automation/README.md

 system did not produce the desired results.
 Some plants were over-watered others needed an extra shot from a water can.

-When we began to grow the tomatoes this April, I deciced to improve and automate the drip system with an ESP32 which should receive commands from automations in [Home Assistant](https://www.home-assistant.io).
+When we began to grow the tomatoes this April, I decided to improve and automate the drip system with an ESP32 which should receive commands from automations in [Home Assistant](https://www.home-assistant.io).
 The basic idea was to control the four irrigation branches separately with